CATHOLIC DIOCESE OF JACKSON

 Roman Catholic Diocese of Jackson

-The Roman Catholic Diocese of Jackson encompasses 65 of the 82 counties of Mississippi - from Corinth to Woodville, Meridian to Vicksburg, Southaven to Magee and McComb.
+The Catholic Diocese of Jackson encompasses 65 of the 82 counties of Mississippi - from Corinth to Woodville, Meridian to Vicksburg, Southaven to Magee and McComb.

-The diocese was established July 28, 1837 by Pope Gregory XVI as the 13th Catholic diocese in the country as part of the Diocese of Natchez and covered the entire state.
+The diocese was established July 28, 1837, by Pope Gregory XVI as the 13th Catholic diocese in the country as part of the Diocese of Natchez and covered the entire state.
 We became the Diocese of Jackson in 1977 when the state was split into the dioceses of Jackson and Biloxi.
 The Diocese consists of 100 parishes and missions throughout the 65 counties.
 The current bishop, Joseph R. Kopacz, is the eleventh bishop of the diocese.
 Our first bishop was John Joseph Chanche of Baltimore.

 The Jackson Diocese was 2016 recipient of the Cultural Heritage Digitization Award.
 View more information regarding the CHDA here.